Adin B. Capron: Early life and military career

 Born in Mendon, Massachusetts, Capron attended Woonsocket High School and Westbrook Seminary, near Portland, Maine.
 He settled in Stillwater, Rhode Island, and engaged in milling and dealing in grain.
 He enlisted as a sergeant in the 2nd Rhode Island Regiment of the Rhode Island Volunteer Infantry in May 1861.
-He was promoted to the rank of Sergeant Major on July 11, 1861, and commissioned lieutenant in September 1861.
+He was promoted to the rank of sergeant major on July 11, 1861, and commissioned lieutenant in September 1861.

 He served in the Signal Corps until the close of the Civil War, having been commissioned first lieutenant on March 3, 1863, and subsequently promoted to the rank of captain and major by brevet.

 Political career

-From 1887-1892, Capron served as member of the Rhode Island House of Representatives, and was speaker of the State House in 1891 and 1892.
+From 1887 to 1892, Capron served as member of the Rhode Island House of Representatives, and was speaker of the State House in 1891 and 1892.
 He was an unsuccessful candidate for election in 1892 to the Fifty-third Congress.

 Capron was elected as a Republican candidate to the 55th United States Congress and to the six succeeding Congresses, serving in Congress from March 4, 1897, to March 3, 1911.
 He was not a candidate for renomination in 1910.

 After leaving Congress, he resumed his former business activities in Stillwater, where he died March 17, 1911.
 He was interred in Swan Point Cemetery in Providence, Rhode Island.